Foo Fighters Have A New Lead Singer (Kind Of)

-Following Dave Grohl’s solo Oscars performance, there were rumours that “in memoriam” might also apply to Foo Fighters.
-Further fuelling that speculation was an article in Page Six detailing tension between Grohl and drummer Taylor Hawkins.
+Following Dave Grohl’s solo Oscars performance, there were rumors that “in memoriam” might also apply to Foo Fighters.
+Further fueling that speculation was an article in Page Six detailing tension between Grohl and drummer Taylor Hawkins.
 The gist of the story was: Grohl is readying himself for a solo career post-Fighters and that the band’s hiatus was cover for a more permanent schism.

 Speculation reached a fever pitch when the band announced that they would be announcing important band news.
 (We know, an announcement of an announcement.
 Bear with us.)